realtimschmidt/portfolio-iro/_portfolio/trapped-downtown.md

 The TRAPPED DOWNTOWN website was a lot of fun for me since I had experienced an escape room in New York and I understood the business model.
 The booking tool, Bookeo, was completely new to me.
 At first, I expected payment would go through Squarespace combined with a payment processor but after building the checkout page using Squarespace, Courtney and Andrew knew that it was going to be a bad user experience.
 After I presented a few booking tools to Courtney and Andrew, they found that Bookeo matched their needs and I knew we had the right set of tools for them manage a website on their own.

-If you're near Hastings, Nebraska, regsiter for an hour long puzzle, locked in a room with your friends at <a href="https://www.trappeddowntown.com/">TRAPPED DOWNTOWN</a>.
+If you're near Hastings, Nebraska, register for an hour long puzzle, locked in a room with your friends at <a href="https://www.trappeddowntown.com/">TRAPPED DOWNTOWN</a>.